 Theresa is our in-house accountant and has worked for SBN and the not for profit sector for more than 15 years.
 Her favourite pastimes are gardening, cooking, reading and walking in the Waitakere Ranges.

-Tori is our people person.
-She’s passionate about promoting a culture where people are supported, celebrated and innovative ideas are allowed to flourish.
+Tori is passionate about promoting a culture where people are supported, celebrated and innovative ideas are allowed to flourish.
 Her strong corporate background and sustainable ethos immediately connected her with SBN’s mission to help bring about systems change in business.
 Previously Tori was at Expedia where she established the NZ office and managed the strategy for the NZ market.

 Adam is the Sustainability Manager at Waste Management, New Zealand’s largest waste service provider.
 He is leading the company’s transition to a low carbon and more sustainable future.
 He is a Chartered Environmentalist with an MSc in Environmental Management from Hertfordshire University, in the UK.
 Adam’s sustainability knowledge has been built across a diverse range of organisations including City of London, PepsiCo and Unitec.
 He is the Chairperson of IEMA-NZ, the United Kingdom’s sustainability organisation with over 15,000 members.